Kinako (film): Theme song

 The film's theme song was provided by the singer Metis.
 The theme song is a newly written piece of music, and is entitled Only One: Aitakute (Only One～逢いたくて～).

 Media

 DVD

 The DVD version was released on 14 January 2011.

 Photo book

 A photobook by Kaho, entitled “Breeze with Kinako”, was on 4 August 2010.
 The photos were taken at the filming location this movie.

 Reception

 Critical reception

-Mark Schilling from The Japan Times, criticized the film for using "cliche after cornball cliche from local "guts-to-glory" films, while inflicting shot after shamelessly adorable shot of its title pooch and teen trainer" and gave the film a rating of 1.5 out of 5.
-He also derided the film's actress Kaho whom he described as "a bit old to pull it (her role) off".
+Mark Schilling from The Japan Times, criticized the film for using "cliche after cornball cliche from local 'guts-to-glory' films, while inflicting shot after shamelessly adorable shot of its title pooch and teen trainer" and gave the film a rating of 1.5 out of 5.
+He also derided the film's actress Kaho, whom he described as "a bit old to pull [her role] off".
 The reviewer also added that "the best actor in the film is the dog" and advised viewers who are looking for "stress relief with funny animal tricks" to "save time and try YouTube".